Jwan622/etherscan_ingestor/docs/notes_todo.md

 - [x] modularize the ingest file. too big. so many concerns.
 - [x] mock out the ingestor to test the crawl and ingest command
 - [x] mock out the threadcontextmanager in the crawl and ingest test
-- [ ] write integration test, end to end starting with the click/typer command. and then inspecting the state of the database.
+- [x] write integration test, end to end starting with the click/typer command. and then inspecting the state of the database.
 I guess you still have to mockout the etherscan request here.
+- [x] my divide and conquer approach is inefficient because some block windows are hot spots whereas others are not.
+You can actually see this in the frontend aggregated view!
+There are some days with much larger amounts of transactions than others so... some Threads finish super quickly while others take too long.
+We should constantly be dividing and conquering the block windows.
+That's MVP2. (edit, we implemented a queue to solve producer and consumer problem and we are now using the thread pool more efficiently by giving threads smaller slices and adding new threads when a thread completes a block window.)
 - [ ] build a matlibplot or some pandas just because.
 - [ ] implement crawling for more addresses to query. create a queue (a table is fine maybe with `queued` and `visited` columns) for all the from_addresses and to_addresses you see.
 Sort of like web crawling.
-- [ ] my divide and conquer approach is inefficient because some block windows are hot spots whereas others are not.
-You can actually see this in the frontend aggregated view!
-There are some days with much larger amounts of transactions than others so... some Threads finish super quickly while others take too long.
-We should constantly be dividing and conquering the block windows.
-That's MVP2.
 - [ ] build a way to provide a timestamp and ingest records after that timestamp (this would be great for an orchestrator like Airflow)
+- [ ] using asyncio library instead of threads.
+Use aiolimiter to rate limit properly to the api instead of using `time.sleep(0.1`

 ## Todo for frontend